 - JA-8xY a GSM communicator which the control panel uses for transmitting alarm reports to the user and which communicates with the ARC (alarm receiving centre) via the GSM band.
 It also enables remote access via a phone keypad, or system administration via the GSMLink website (JA-80Y only) or via Olink software running on an internet enabled computer (JA-82Y only). - JA-80V a LAN (Ethernet) computer network communicator combined with a phone-line communicator.
 It allows communication with the ARC via LAN and transmission of reports via a telephone line.
-It also enables system administration via the GSMLink application. - JA-80X a phone-line communicator which is able to communicate with an ARC and which allows voice-reporting to the user pursuant to the type of alarm.
-This module can be used in combination with a JA80Y a GSM phone-line backup. - JA-80Q in the case of using a PIR detector with a camera.
+It also enables system administration via the GSMLink application. - JA-80Q must be used in combination with JA-80Y or JA-80V for handling the pictures from the JA-84P (not needed when the JA-82Y communicator is used). - JA-80X a phone-line communicator which is able to communicate with an ARC and which allows voice-reporting to the user pursuant to the type of alarm.
+This module can be used in combination with a JA80Y a GSM phone-line backup.

-The JA-68 outputs module can also be used with the control panel - e.g. to provide a link to the transmitter for communication with the surveillance centre
+The JA-68 outputs module can also be used with the control panel - e.g. to provide a link to the transmitter for communication with the surveillance centre.

-The control panel box also houses the power supply and space for a backup battery (up to 18 Ah).
+The control panel box also houses the power supply and space for a backup battery (up to 2,2 Ah).
 For a view of the control panel case see fig. 17.